commercetools/commercetools-sunrise-theme/README.md

 `grunt publish` to publish the generated site to GitHub Pages (requires $GH_TOKEN)

-`grunt release-[patch|minor|major]` to release the current version to the Maven Bintray repository and prepare a new version (requires commercetools-bintray repository ID in Maven's settings.xml)
+`grunt release` to release the current version to the Maven Bintray repository (requires commercetools-bintray repository ID in Maven's settings.xml) and move to the next development version

-`grunt clean build maven:install` to install to local maven repository (~/.m2/repository/io/sphere/sphere-sunrise-design)
+`grunt install` to install to local maven repository (~/.m2/repository/io/sphere/sphere-sunrise-design)

 Notice you can always add `--verbose` and/or `--debug` to any command in order to obtain more information.